monix/monix.io/_tut/docs/3x/reactive/observable.md

 In the example above, we introduced `asyncBoundary` before last `mapEval` which introduced unbounded buffer before this operation.
 From the perspective of upstream, the downstream is keeping up with all elements so it can take the next one from the source.
-Anything after `asyncBoundary` is backpressured as usual - each `2: Processing XX` will be emitte in 100 millis intervals.
+Anything after `asyncBoundary` is back-pressured as usual - each `2: Processing XX` will be emitted in 100 millisecond intervals.

 We can use other `OverflowStrategy`, e.g. `OverflowStrategy.BackPressure(2)` would return following output: